polluterofminds/polluterofminds-site/blog/stumbling-into-product-management.md

 My title was business analyst, but I was working with engineers and suggesting new features.
 I was even helping QA releases.
 Some of this was beyond the scope of my job, but, once again, I leaned.

 Eventually, my family and I were ready to move on to new adventures.
 Serendipitously, I had read a Medium post by one of the co-founders of a company called SlideRoom before we moved to Dallas.
 The company, as it turned out, was based in Dallas.
 My resume did not suggest that I was ready to jump into the startup world, but I took a shot.
-After months of talking with the founders, I was eventually offered a job as...
+After months of talking with the founders, I was eventually offered a job as…

 An account manager.